 - 1. Check engine and blower air cleaner filters for dirt and debris.
-Remove and clean with dry compressed air if necessary.
-If the filter cannot be cleaned, it must be replaced immediately. - 2.
+Remove and clean with dry compressed air if necessary. - 2.
 Check engine coolant and oil levels.
 See engine manual. - 3.
 Check hydraulic oil level in reservoir.
-The oil should be about three-fourths of the way up the sight glass located on the hydraulic tank. - 4.
+The oil should be about three-fourths of the way up the sight glass. - 4.
 Check blower oil level.
 See blower manual. - 5 Clean out front floor chain compartment.
 Unclamp cleanout pan from the bottom side of hopper and remove cleanout pan to expose floor chain.
 Remove any built-up material from the cleanout and around the sprockets.
 This will minimize material overflow through the front take up bearings during daily operation. - 6.
 Check fuel level.